 2. Type up and store your notes immediately - you don't want precious time and valuable information lost.

 3. When visiting older relatives, turn on your voice recorder on your mobile phone.
-That way you wont miss any reminiscence if you dont have pen and paper handy.
+That way you wont miss any reminiscence if you don't have pen and paper handy.

 4. Don't believe everything you see on the internet.
 There is a lot of incorrect information out there with far too many incorrect family tree's.
+If you are unsure of your research but believe it to be correct then record it but make sure you note it as speculative.

 6. If you see a member of the clergy with the name of a town in place of a surname, this could well be a Bishop.
 An example is a marriage performed in Salisbury by George Sarum.
 This is actually George Moberly, Bishop of Salisbury.